Summer Staff Job Description

 Purpose and General Description of Job:

-To keep campers safe, responsibly supervised, treated with respect, encouraged in participation of camp life, and nurtured spiritually.
+To keep campers safe, responsibly supervised, treated with respect, encouraged in camp life, and nurtured spiritually.

-The camp counselor/camper relationship is a professional relationship between a supervisor-caregiver and a child.
+The summer staff/camper relationship is a professional relationship between a supervisor-caregiver and a child.
 While it is a friendly, loving, encouraging, helping, teaching, caring, mentoring, and close relationship, it is a professional relationship of supervision.
 It is not a peer relationship.
-It is very important that counselors understand this.
+It is very important that summer staff understand this.
 On occasions, campers do not understand this.
-Campers may desire to be in a peer relationship with their counselor.
+Campers may desire to be in a peer relationship with their summer staff.
 They may not understand appropriate boundaries.
-The counselor is the responsible party.
-Counselors are responsible for understanding and maintaining the boundaries.
+The summer staff is the responsible party.
+Summer staff are responsible for understanding and maintaining the boundaries.

-Counselors will be paired with a co-counselor to provide leadership and guidance for a group of eight to twelve campers.
-Camper groups are generally co-ed groups
+Summer staff will be paired with a co-counselor to provide leadership and guidance for a group of eight to twelve campers.

 Specific Duties: